jvansch1/ycharts-wiki/Adding-new-calc-fields.md

 Any table with 10M+ rows should probably follow Approach #2.
 Also, keep in mind that this scales linearly -- each table being operated on adds to the total time.

 ## Operating on medium-sized table but many columns
-Another consideration is that django's `migration.AddField` scales linearly -- it generates a DDL operation _per field_.
+Another consideration is that django's `migration.AddField` scales linearly with number of columns - it generates a DDL operation _per field_.
 That means if you are adding 2 columns, it takes twice as long as a single column.

 In fact, `AddField` typically generates 2 DDL operations...
 For example:
 ```